yugabyte/yugabyte-db/docs/content/latest/deploy/public-clouds/aws/manual-deployment.md

 Create AWS EC2 instances with the following characteristics.

-- Virtual Machines: Spin up 6 (or minimum 3 if you are using RF=3).
+- Virtual Machines: Spin up 6 (minimum 3 if you are using RF=3).
 Given that this is a 3-AZ deployment, a multiple of 3 is preferred.

 - Operating System: CentOS 7 VMs of above type.
 You can use Ubuntu as well, but then some of the specific steps in terms of setting up ulimits etc. could be slightly different.